jimmyatintel/edetector_go/README.md

   - Use New format for matched rules
 - Check the OS of agents
 - Introduce the Linux(Ubuntu) agent
-  - Load different key image lists based on the OS
+  - Load different KeyImage lists based on the OS
   - Use .tar.gz for compressing and decompressing file
   - Use "Ubuntu" as file system type instead of "Linux"

 Fixed Bugs:
 - Check TaskID when receiving finish signals to avoid inconsistent finish signals
-- Show multiple sub roots in memory tree
+- Show multiple sub roots in MemoryTree

 ### 1.1.0 (2024/04/29)
 *Compatible Agent Version: Agent_1.0.9*